Akshaya0615/cafe_sales_data_cleaning/README.md

 ## Overview

-This project mailny focuses on cleaning and preparing a dirty cafe sales dataset for analysis using python/pandas.
+This project mainly focuses on cleaning and preparing a dirty cafe sales dataset for analysis using python/pandas.

 ## The dataset contains
 - Missing values